ajwinn/wp-business-hierarchy-manager/readme.txt

 = Can users belong to multiple companies? =

 The current implementation supports users belonging to one company at a time, with plans for multi-company support in future versions.

-= Is this plugin compatible with multisite? =

-The plugin is designed for single-site installations.
-Multisite compatibility is planned for future versions.

 == Screenshots ==